Penn AC Gold Summer Rowing Camp

 Online Applications

-Applications open December 1st, 2022 and close on April 26th, 2023.
+Applications open by December 8th, 2025, and close either on May 17th, 2026 or when our roster is full.
 Spots are limited, so apply early to secure your summer camp experience.
 Applications are reviewed upon receipt and accepted on a rolling basis until all spots are filled.
-The final roster will be set no later than May 1st, 2023.
+The final roster will be set no later than June 1st, 2026.